firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

   - If diff snapshots were enabled, the snapshot creation resets then the dirtied page bitmap and marks all pages clean (from a diff snapshot point of view).
-  - If a `version` is specified, the new snapshot is saved at that version, otherwise it will be saved at the latest snapshot version of the running Firecracker.
-The version is only used for the microVM state file as it contains internal state structures for device emulation, vCPUs and others that can change their format from a Firecracker version to another.
-    Versioning is not required for the block and memory files.

 - _on failure_: no side-effects.